orbis-dei/orbis-dei.github.io/content/places/jp-seitai-hoshikai.md

 - japan
 ---

-Sister Agnes Sasagawa of the Handmaids of the Eucharist received visions of an angel and messages emanating from a wooden statue that wept 101 times, including one time which was broadcast on Japanese national television in December 1973.
+Sister Agnes Sasagawa received visions of an angel and messages emanating from a wooden statue of Our Lady which wept 101 times, including one instance which was broadcast on Japanese national television in December 1973.

 #### Source Material